Atacama Pathfinder EXperiment APEX

 Frontends and Backends

 The available frontends for APEX are listed on the system summary page.
-Possible receiver options currently include APEX-2A (known to the system as "het345") and FLASH (which is a PI instrument).
+Possible receiver options currently include APEX-1 (known to the system as "het230"), APEX-2, LABOCA, FLASH (which is a PI instrument), and a few more.

 Source and line catalogs and selection